cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 cases, and fixtures for our users, bookmarks and tags resources.
 If you've stopped your server, restart it and go to ``http://localhost:8765/bookmarks``.

+You should see a basic but functional application providing data access to your application's database tables.
 Once you're at the list of bookmarks, add a few users, bookmarks, and tags.

 Adding Password Hashing
 =======================